Interview Tips

 4. Tell me about a time you had a difficult conversation with a colleague or patient

-Communication skills are critical at Band 6.
-This could be challenging poor practice in a colleague, delivering bad news to a patient, or managing a complaint.
+How to answer: Pick an example where you challenged poor practice in a colleague, delivered bad news to a patient, or managed a complaint.
 Be honest — panels respect authenticity over perfection.
+Focus on how you prepared, framed the conversation, and what changed afterwards.

 5. What does good leadership look like to you?

-This is your chance to demonstrate self-awareness.
-Reference the NHS Leadership Framework if relevant.
+How to answer: Reference the NHS Leadership Framework if you know it.
 Talk about leading by example, psychological safety, and developing others — not just managing tasks.
+Adapt your style situationally (coaching when developing someone, directive in an emergency).

 6. Why do you want this specific role at this trust?